ibmresilient/resilient-community-apps/fn_query_tor_network/README.md

 ##About TOR

 ==
-The Query TOR Network API is RESTfull Web service allowing TOR Customers to query the IP Addresses and Host names to search in Exit Node TOR Network.
+The Query TOR Network API is RESTful Web service allowing TOR Customers to query the IP Addresses and Host names to search in Exit Node TOR Network.

 ##Using TOR Function
  We have included one rule and one workflow as an example.